List of countries and territories where Spanish is an official language: Official or national language

-Spanish is the official language (either by law or de facto) in 20 sovereign states (including Equatorial Guinea, where it is official but not a native language), one dependent territory, and one partially recognized state, totaling around 442 million people.
+Spanish is the official language (either by law or de facto) in 21 sovereign states (including Equatorial Guinea, where it is official but not a native language, and Antigua and Barbuda, where it is an "official second language"), one dependent territory, and one partially recognized state, totaling around 442 million people.

 Primary or only official language

 In these countries and territories, Spanish serves as the predominant language of communication for the vast majority of the population.
 Official documents are primarily or exclusively composed in this language, and it is systematically taught in educational institutions, functioning as the principal medium of instruction within the official curriculum.